sagautam5/local-states-nepal/README.md

 Currently, No mandatory configuration is required for using this package.
 We have used english as the default language and if you want nepali you have to specify the language while using this package.

 ## About Dataset
-All data are collected from wikipedia and various Nepal government data.
+All data are collected from wikipedia and various Nepal government sites.
 We have data set in Nepali and English format for following four entities.

 1. [Province](./docs/dataset/Province.md)
 2. [District](./docs/dataset/District.md)